 (Informative) Use of fingerprints by result management systems

 On large software projects, a single run of a set of analysis tools can produce hundreds of thousands of results or more.
-To deal with such a large number of results, some software development teams adopt a strategy whereby they first prevent the introduction of new problems into their code, and then work to address the existing problems.
+To deal with so many results, some software development teams adopt a strategy whereby they first prevent the introduction of new problems into their code, and then work to address the existing problems.

 To prevent the introduction of new problems, it is necessary first to record the results from a designated run.
 We refer to this as a baseline.
 It is then necessary to compare the results from a subsequent run with the baseline.